Anti-Terrorism Squad: History

-The first Anti-Terrorism Squad of India was founded in Maharashtra in 1990 by the then Additional Commissioner of Police, Mumbai Aftab Ahmed Khan.
-He was inspired by the Los Angeles Police Department's Special Weapons & Tactics (SWAT) team's methods to combat modern-day terrorism.
-Since then Anti-Terrorism Squads have been integrated into the police departments of numerous states, with the original ATS of Maharashtra Police being terminated and then reconstituted.
+The first Anti-Terrorism Squad of India was founded in Maharashtra in 1990 by Aftab Ahmed Khan, then the Additional Commissioner of Police in Mumbai.
+He was inspired by methods used in the SWAT teams of the Los Angeles Police Department to combat terrorism.
+Anti-Terrorism Squads have subsequently been integrated into the police departments of numerous states, with the original ATS of Maharashtra Police being terminated and then reconstituted.

-The ATS was formed in December 1990 and helped reduce the crime rate in Mumbai by 70%.
-However, there were many human rights violations by the squad, from extreme means of torture to public shootings.
-Following the 1991 Lokhandwala Complex shootout on 16 November 1991 and many more encounters, the organization was terminated in January 1993.
+The Mumbai ATS squad has been connected with many human rights violations, from extreme torture to public shootings.
+Following the 1991 Lokhandwala Complex shootout and other similar encounters, the organization was terminated in January 1993.
 The leader of this program, A.A.
 Khan, was transferred from his position as the chief of Mumbai's ATD to the IGP (Anti Naxalite division) to Nagpur on 29 January 1993 following the termination of the program.

 The Anti Terrorism Squad of Maharashtra Police was later reinstated in the states police department by the Government of Maharashtra, vide G.R.
 No. SAS-10/03/15/SB-IV, dated 8 July 2004.

 By State

 Maharashtra

 Maharashtra Police was the first police department in the country to set up an ATS unit.
-Although the unit was disbanded in 1993, it was later reinducted in the state's police force in 2004 as a special unit of Maharashtra Police.
-In 2008 ATS chief Hemant Karkare was killed in the line of duty fighting against terrorists in the 26/11 Mumbai attacks.The Anti Terrorism Squad of Maharashtra Police is frequently involved in combating the intelligence and investigation challenges related to terrorism but not armed anti terror operations, which are usually undertaken by other police units.
+Although the unit was disbanded in 1993, it was later reintroduced to the state's police force in 2004 as a special unit of Maharashtra Police.
+In 2008 ATS chief Hemant Karkare was martyred in the line of duty fighting against terrorists in the 26/11 Mumbai attacks.The Anti Terrorism Squad of Maharashtra Police is frequently involved in combating the intelligence and investigation challenges related to terrorism but not armed anti terror operations, which are usually undertaken by other police units.